JayMacleod/courseware/topics/cloud/modules/cloud-security/README.md

 A big benefit is that you can configure your services for disaster recovery as everything is in one place.

+### Cost effectiveness

+A big benefit of using cloud storage and security services is that there is no need to spend up-front cost for hardware.

+This reduces capital expense at the same time reducing administrative overhead.

+IT teams used to fight fight with security issues reactively (once they appear), where in the cloud it's more about proactive security (before they appear) that is running 24/7 without any need for human intervention.

+### Reduced administration

+Once your services are with a reputable cloud provider, there will be no more manual security configurations or constant security updates.

+These tasks are not only massive time drain but also adds a bit load on resources.

+This is taken away once you move to the cloud as all of the security is defined and controlled in one place.

+### Reliability

+It wouldn't be an understatement to say that cloud services provide the best dependability out there.

+The only caveat being that the right security measure need to be in place and configured correctly.

+Once that step is done, users can then safely have access to their data and application in the cloud.

+The trend of moving to the cloud is there for a reason, what businesses are noticing is that moving their services to the cloud gives them many benefits.

+These benefits include things like: *scaling*, *reduced costs*, *using agile systems*.

+One thing businesses need to ensure is that they have complete confidence in the security that they implemented and that the systems are secure of threats like: *data theft*, *leakage*, *deletion* and *corruption*.

+It doesn't matter whether you're using public, private, hybrid cloud models, they are all susceptible to IT threads is mishandled.

+That is why businesses are cautious of moving their systems to the cloud, but the same threats can happen on on-premises infrastructure, hence everything boils down to how the security is implemented and managed.

 ## Tasks